thumbliner/thumbliner/loop.md

 ## X Axis

 ### Baby
 Cries, gets fed.
-Next time, cries sooner—and louder.
+Next time, cries louder.

 ### Driver
-Steers and brakes, feels the jerk, keeps adjusting until it’s right.
-When feedback is clean and direct, the cause-and-effect stays obvious.
+Steers and brakes, feels the jerk, adjusts until it’s right.
+When feedback is clean and direct, the cause-and-effect relation is obvious.

 ### Shopper
-Makes a purchase, waits for delivery, tries it out, then updates buying behavior for next time.
-When feedback arrives late, learning slows—so one leans on stand-ins like “trust this brand.”
+Makes a purchase, waits for delivery, tries it out, updates buying behavior.
+When feedback is delayed, learning leans on stand-ins like “trust this brand.”

 ### Politician
-Chooses a message, delivers it, watches the room and the polls, then adjusts.
-The public is the sensor.
+Delivers a message, takes feedback through observation and polls, then adapts.
 Voter reaction is the signal.

 ### Entrepreneur
-Places a bet on what the shopper will purchase, then risks scarce time and capital to produce it.
-Profit and loss provide shopper feedback.
+Bets scarce time and capital on what the shopper will purchase.
+Profit and loss provide consumer feedback.

 ### Student
 Builds a model, tries to solve a problem, fails, updates the model.
-Learning happens through correction—particularly when the error stings.
+Learning happens by correction—particularly when error stings.

 ---